Italy lose other midfielders to Switzerland

 Italy coach Roberto Mancini lost two other midfielders affected by injuries ahead of the World Cup qualifier against Switzerland on Friday.

-Mancini, who had already had to sack star Marco Verratti due to injury, confirmed on Monday that Niccol Zaniolo and Lorenzo Pellegrini had withdrawn from the team and would return to their club, Roma.
+Mancini, who had already had to sack superstar Marco Verratti due to injury, confirmed on Monday that Nicoli² Zaniolo and Lorenzo Pellegrini have withdrawn from the squad and will return to their club, Roma.

 Pellegrini has a knee ailment, while Zaniolo has discomfort in his left calf.
 Both were sidelined from the team that won the European Championship in July due to injuries.

-Bisini was a champion at Euro 2020, but was short-lived from injury and was a substitute in Atalanta’s 2-1 win over Cagliari at the weekend.

-Cataldi, 27, has never played for the national team.
-The Lazio midfielder was called up once five years ago.
+They will be replaced.
+“At the moment we are looking at alternatives,” Mancini told a news conference.

-Inter Milan midfielder Nicolo Parilla would be fit to play for the Azzurri, although he had to be substituted in the derby against Milan on Sunday due to a blow.
+Inter Milan midfielder Nicoli² Parilla would be fit to play for the Azzurri, although he was substituted in the derby against Milan on Sunday due to a blow.

 Leonardo Bonucci and Giorgio Chiellini, Juventus’ historic defenders, could also play after missing the Serie A duel against Fiorentina at the weekend.